caiquefrd/caiquefrd/README.md

-aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa# 👋 Hello!
+# 👋 Hello!
 Welcome to My GitHub Profile

 I'm **Caique Moura**, a passionate **Multiplatform Software Development student** at [Fatec Jacareí](https://fatecjacarei.cps.sp.gov.br/), with graduation expected in **June 2026**.
 I specialize in **TypeScript**, **Python**, **Java**, **React**, and more, and have  2 years of experience in software development, including **Natural Language Processing (NLP)** projects from my time at INPE.